Dalton Hit and Run Accident Lawyer

 A hit-and-run accident happens when the negligent motorist flees the scene of a crash.
 They may do this for many reasons, but regardless, the act is prohibited by law.

-A driver who commits a hit-and-run may be faced with additional consequences on top of civil liability.
+A driver who commits a hit-and-run may face additional consequences beyond civil liability.
 An auto accident can leave the victim with serious injuries and expensive bills, so when a driver runs from their responsibility, it can be detrimental to an entire family’s finances.

 A lawyer can provide support throughout the delicate process of recovering from a hit-and-run accident.
 Your attorney will help you weigh your options for financial recovery, representing you along the journey.